Aftermath of the January 6 United States Capitol attack: 2025 FBI leadership

 Before Trump's inauguration, he announced he would nominate a new FBI director, and Christopher Wray resigned.

 On February 21, 2025, Kash Patel became FBI director.

-Two days later, Trump announced that podcaster Dan Bongino would be the next deputy director.
+On February 23, Trump announced that podcaster Dan Bongino would be the next deputy director.
 A month earlier, Bongino had said on his podcast that he believed the FBI knew who planted the pipe bombs outside DNC and RNC offices the day before the Capitol attack, and that it had been "an inside job" intended as a false flag operation "to create a narrative that crazy MAGA people are trying to assassinate Kamala Harris".
+Under Bongino's leadership, in December, the FBI made an arrest in the pipe bomb case that did not comport with the "inside job" theory.
+Representative Barry Loudermilk, in his role as the chair of the House Select Subcommittee to Investigate the Remaining Questions Surrounding January 6, 2021, asked to interview the woman who had found the pipe bomb, reviving the "inside job" theory.

 On September 26, 2025, Trump accused Wray of "LYING".
 The next day, he said there had been FBI agents at the "January 6th Protest, probably acting as Agitators and Insurrectionists".
 He said he wanted the names of the "so-called 'Agents'," for whose alleged behavior "Many Great American Patriots were made to pay a very big price only for the love of their Country."